OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_windows/instructions.md

 ![0_download](0_download.png)

-Navigate to the dowload folder and double click on the Miniforge3 installer
+Navigate to the Dowloads folder and double click on the Miniforge3 installer

 ![1_cd.png](1_cd.png)

-In case Microsoft Defender tries to block the installation, click on "run anyway"
+In case Microsoft Defender tries to block the installation, click on "Run anyway"

 ![2_runanyway.png](2_runanyway.png)

-Then you will have to agree to the terms and conditions and click "next" several times until you get to a radio button.
+Then you will have to agree to the terms and conditions and click "Next" several times until you get to a radio button.
+Note that during these steps, you shouldn't change any of the default settings.

 ![3_installation.png](3_installation.png) ![4_installation.png](4_installation.png)
 ![5_installation.png](5_installation.png) ![6_installation.png](6_installation.png)

-Once you get to the radio button, select all the options and click on "install".
+Once you get to the radio button, select all the options and click on "Install".

 ![7_installation_path.png](7_installation_path.png)

-Wait until the installation is complete and finalize it by clicking "next" and "finish".
+Wait until the installation is complete and finalize it by clicking "Next" and "Finish".

 ![8_installation.png](8_installation.png) ![9_installation.png](9_installation.png)

-Before you can use mamba, **you need to restart your terminal!**.
-After the restart you can type `mamba info` to quickly check your installation.
+Before you can use mamba, **you need to restart your terminal!** After the restart you can type `mamba info` to quickly check your installation.
 If it worked, you will see the mamba logo.